Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Implementation

 \subsubsection{Critic Function Implementation}

-\citet{coletta2024constrained} suggest using the critic function in a Wasserstein GAN \citep{arjovsky2017wassersteingan} to enforce realism in the COP approach.
-Therefore, we used the WaveGAN \citep{donahue2018adversarial} implementation from \citep{alcaraz2023diffusion}.
-The implementation from \citep{alcaraz2023diffusion} has the gradient penalty loss, an improved training procedure to enforce the required Lipschitz continuity for the critic function.
-Additionally, the WaveGAN training with gradient penalty has been implemented \citep{alcaraz2023diffusion} for generating time series samples for the ECG domain.
+\citep{coletta2024constrained} suggests using the critic function in a Wasserstein GAN \cite{arjovsky2017wassersteingan} to enforce realism in the COP approach.
+Therefore, we used the WaveGAN \cite{donahue2018adversarial} implementation from \cite{alcaraz2023diffusion}.
+The implementation from \cite{alcaraz2023diffusion} has the gradient penalty loss, an improved training procedure to enforce the required Lipschitz continuity for the critic function.
+Additionally, the WaveGAN training with gradient penalty has been implemented \cite{alcaraz2023diffusion} for generating time series samples for the ECG domain.
 Therefore, we use their implementation to obtain the critic function for the COP baseline.
 The number of parameters is adjusted such that the diffusion model and the GAN model have a comparable number of parameters.

 Similar to the diffusion model, we used the same architecture and training hyperparameters for all the datasets and experimental settings.
 Specifically, we trained the WaveGAN model with a learning rate of $10^{-4}$ for all the datasets.
 The input to the generator is a 48-dimensional random vector.
 Additionally, we ensured that the total number of parameters was equally distributed between the generator and the discriminator to prevent either of the models from overpowering the other.
+The WaveGAN model was trained for 5000 epochs for all the datasets.
+For the conditional variants, we restricted the training to 1000 epochs as the training was highly unstable.